-Step 1: Enter employee withholding information
+Step 1: Enter your employee’s pay information

-- Additional tax withholding
+- Additional tax withholding information

 Step 3: Enter state information